kennethd/backstage-difference/README.md

 system!** If you don't want to risk your system being updated, just make sure you have the requirements listed below & only issue `make install`

+`make install` also re-initializes your database (after creating a backup for you), if you want to re-install the package & maintain your db without having to copy the backup back into place, use `make upgrade` instead.

 To run the app on the default port, do

 ```